 The solution: If your respiratory events occur exclusively or predominantly during a supine position and if your sleep study results demonstrates a normal apnea index in the lateral posture, then sleeping on the side or elevation of the head can be tried.

-This video from Rematee shows the relationships between sleep apnea and side sleeping:
+This video explains the relationships between sleep apnea and side sleeping:

 You need to answer first to these questions: